emard/ulx3s/doc/MANUAL.md

 New prototype, currently tested.

 Board accepts ESP32-WROOM and ESP32-WROVER, ESP32 JTAG glitch was
+fixed by connecting JTAG to different ESP32 pins.
+ESP32 wiring now should provide ESP32-RMII connectivity from WiFi to FPGA.

+GPDI series C lowered from 220nF to 22nF to reduce interference.
+GPDI hotplug line now has R coupling and protection Zener diode which should make hotplug line work now.

-fixed by connecting JTAG to different ESP32 pins, accepts old and new SD card slots, 7-pin OLED/LCD header extended to 8-pin and shared with SERDES input lanes, RX differential coupled with series C. GPDI hotplug now has R coupling and protection Zener diode which should make it work now.
+Board accepts old and new SD card slots

+7-pin OLED/LCD header is extended to 8-pin and shared with SERDES input lanes, RX differential coupled with series C=22nF.

+RTC load capacitors are increased from 3.3pF to 4.7pF in attempt to reduce clock error below 20ppm.

 Generally all should work as before except ESP32 pinout is now different. wifi_gpio16 and wifi_gpio17 are gone because WROVER needs them for internal RAM, but here are many new available, so wifi_gpio26 and wifi_gpio27 can be used instead for example.

 # Board Versions